 - 1. Click Modify to display the Automatic Reports dialog. - 2.
 Click the New Report button in the toolbar. - 3.
 Select the job report configuration you want to use from the Report menu.
 (Click the Browse button to display the Job Report Manager to create a new report configuration or edit an existing one (see Managing Job Report Configurations). - 4.
-Specify a directory path where the job report file should be created (the first time a job runs) or updated. - 5.
+Specify a directory path where the job report file should be created or updated. - 5.
 Optionally, click Filename Pattern to edit the file name pattern. - 6.
 Check Enable. - 7.
 Click OK to save the automatic report.